HomeBusinessThe Role of a Business Establishment in a DUI Accident

 Personal responsibility needs to be the solution to reducing DUI accidents; each party’s responsibility does not negate the others.
 Each establishment must also uphold a high standard of service, but patrons must hold themselves accountable for their own actions.

-For Establishments:
+For Establishments

 • Training employees.

-For Patrons:
+For Patrons

-• Not driving after consuming alcohol.
+• Not driving after alcohol consumption.

 Conclusion